farmotive/kex/README.md

 The purpose of kex is to provide an opinionated executor into a kubernetes container.
-Traditionally, if one wanted to exec into a kubernetes container, one had to `kubectl get pods --namespace foo`, visually identify the pod of interest, copy that pod to the buffer, and then `kubectl --namespace foo exec -it <paste_buffer> bash` to exec in to the pod.
+Traditionally, if one wanted to exec into a kubernetes container, one had to `kubectl get pods --namespace foo`, visually identify the pod of interest, copy that pod to the buffer, and then `kubectl --namespace foo exec -it <paste_buffer> bash` to exec into the pod.
 This simple utility aims to provide a namespace-specific pod selector for quick execution.

 # kex